The Veil (miniseries): Development

 The project was announced in August 2022, and marks the fourth series Steven Knight has made with FX Productions.
 Knight also acts as executive producer.
 Elisabeth Moss is also executive producer via her Love & Squalor production company for whom Lindsey McManus is also an executive producer.
 Denise Di Novi and Nina Tassler of PatMa Productions also executive produce.

 Casting

 Elisabeth Moss was confirmed in the lead role in August 2022.
 Moss has stated that developing an authentic British accent and practicing the action and stunt choreography to make her character believable was more challenging than any previous role.
 She started learning the accent several months before filming began.

 In February 2023, Josh Charles, Dali Benssalah, and Yumna Marwan joined the cast.
 In March 2023, Haluk Bilginer was added to the cast.
 The cast also includes Alec Secareanu, Thibault de Montalembert, Kobna Holdbrook-Smith, James Purefoy, Joana Ribeiro, Phill Langhorne, Dan Wyllie, Aron von Andrian, and Dali Benssalah.

 Filming

-Filming took place in Turkey, which wrapped in March 2023.
+Filming in Turkey completed in March 2023.
 Other filming locations include Paris and London.
-Filming took place in Kent, England in May 2023, with locations including Canterbury Cathedral.
+Filming in Kent, England took place in May 2023, with locations including Canterbury Cathedral.
 Whilst filming a stunt in Istanbul, Moss fractured a vertebra in her spine.